mikkeloscar/arch-travis/README.md

 `ARCH_TRAVIS_ARCH` Set the default architecture to use in the chroot.
 Valid values are `x86_64` (default) and `i686`.

+`ARCH_TRAVIS_CONFIRM_YES` when set, this configures `arch-travis` to always answer yes when installing packages.
+This is needed if you want to overwrite a default package e.g. `pacman-git` where pacaur will prompt `pacman-git and pacman are in conflict.
+Remove pacman? [y/N]`.

 To use, just add the variable to the `env` section of `.travis.yml`.

 ```yml